photron/msys_setup/readme.txt

 - run compile_libxml2.sh in the MSYS shell

-- if you need VMware ESX support in libvirt run compile_polarssl.sh and compile_libcurl.sh in the MSYS shell
+- if you need VMware ESX support run compile_libcurl.sh in the MSYS shell

-  be aware that this pulls in GPL'ed PolarSSL. the previous approach used LGPL'ed GnuTLS for libcurl's SSL/TLS needs, but this results in this runtime error:

-    A TLS packet with unexpected length was received

-  this error seems to be a known issue, but I haven't found a fix for it yet.

 - run compile_libvirt-0.8.5.sh in the MSYS shell